intuition-dev/mbCLIx/docsSrcIntro/src/crud.md

-# Generate a serverless CRUD webapp.
+# Generate a serverless CRUD web-app.

 CRUD stands for create-read-update-delete.